robotic-vision-lab/Cloud-Object-Recognition-Engine/README.md

 #### Learning an SVM model based on covariance descriptors

-The learning parameter gamma is given as the first argument.
+The learning parameter, gamma, is set in the configuration file 'core.cfg'.
 The model is constructed using the file 'cov\_categories' which contains the absolute paths, one category per line, to the covariance files created in the previous step:

-    $ svm_learn_model 0.005 cov_categories
+    $ svm_learn_model core.cfg cov_categories

 #### SVM classification based on covariance descriptors

-Now we can predict the classification labels of objects in a point cloud given the trained SVM model and a test input PCD file:
+Now we can predict the classification labels of objects in a point cloud given the configuration file, the trained SVM model, and a test input PCD file:

-    $ svm_predict_class model.txt pc_1.pcd
+    $ svm_predict_class core.cfg model.txt pc_1.pcd

 ## References